LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/coinductive_1.rst.txt

 predicates that are automatically called with the coinductive predicate term resulting from a successful unification with an ancestor goal as first argument.
-The second argument, when present, is the coinductive hypothesis (i.e. the ancestor goal) used.
+The second argument, when present, is the coinductive hypothesis (i.e., the ancestor goal) used.
 These hook predicates can provide an alternative to the use of tabling when defining some coinductive predicates.
 There is no overhead when these hook predicates are not defined.